trzy/Supermodel/Docs/README.txt

     http://www.Supermodel3.com

 Questions?
 Comments?
 Contributions?
 Your feedback is welcome!
-I only ask that you refrain from making feature requests or asking about ROMs.
+We only ask that you refrain from making feature requests or asking about ROMs.
 The primary author, Bart Trzynadlowski, can be reached at: